 Be aware of the wind; depending on the directing it is blowing, vapors and water may head in a different direction.
 The water temperature is scorching, and it can be quite dangerous.
 Do keep a safe distance!

-Haukadalur Valley and all of these geysers are close to Reykjavik.
-You can easily plan a day tour to the area to see mother nature in all its splendor.
+Haukadalur Valley and all of these geysers are close to the capital.
+You can easily plan a day trip from Reykjavík directly to the area to see mother nature in all its splendor.
 You can also add an extra stop at the Secret Lagoon, a natural hot spring area close to the Golden Circle in a small village called Fluðir.

 As you can see, Iceland never ceases to amaze us.
 The Northern lights, the mighty waterfalls, the imposing volcanos, …etc. The land of fire and ice is a box full of surprises for whoever wishes to experience nature at its best.